manas-verma11/InAmigo/README.md

 The website communicates initiatives around:

-* 📚 Education
+- 📚 Education
-* 🌸 Women Empowerment
+- 🌸 Women Empowerment
-* 🍲 Food & Clothing
+- 🍲 Food & Clothing
-* 🐾 Animal Welfare
+- 🐾 Animal Welfare
-* 🌱 Environmental Conservation
+- 🌱 Environmental Conservation
-* 💼 Skill Development
+- 💼 Skill Development

-The implementation also provides direct paths for users to **volunteer, donate, connect with the organization, and learn about its initiatives**.
+The implementation also provides direct paths for users to volunteer, donate, connect with the organization, and learn about its initiatives.

 ---

 ## 🧠 Learning Platform Vision

 LearnSpark explores how AI could be incorporated into modern online education.

-The concept includes:

 ```text
 Learner